 Ultimately, the key to improving and sustaining organizational efficiency is working closely with employees to ensure they’re focused on the right tasks and have the skills needed to succeed.

-About the Author: Emily leads Prialto's content production and distribution team with a special passion for helping people realize success.
+About the Author: Emily formerly led Prialto's content production and distribution team with a special passion for helping people realize success.
 Her work and collaborations have appeared in Entrepreneur, Inc. and the Observer among others